 When babies are in the womb, they receive oxygen through the blood, which is transferred through the umbilical cord.
 One of the common ways in which hypoxia occurs involves the crushing of the umbilical cord.
 Another common cause of hypoxia is when the mother’s blood pressure unexpectedly drops.

 Unfortunately, hypoxia can happen at any point during gestation.
 Blood pressure in the mother can rise and fall at any point.
 However, during labor and delivery, there are certain standards used to monitor the baby’s well-being, such as fetal heart rate monitoring.
 These new standards can alert medical professionals to hypoxia.
 When the monitoring doctor/nurse notices signs of fetal distress, action can be taken to help prevent permanent damage.

-If your baby suffered permanent injuries from hypoxia, contact a Washington, D.C. birth injury lawyer who can help you determine if medical malpractice played a role in your child’s injuries.
+If your baby suffered permanent injuries from hypoxia, contact Nationwide birth injury lawyers who can help you determine if medical malpractice played a role in your child’s injuries.

 Significant injuries caused by hypoxia can cause your child to need a lifetime of therapy, medical care, prescription medications, and treatment.
 It’s a hard road to travel.
 Fortunately, you don’t have to do it alone.
 Although hypoxia can occur at any point of gestation, it often happens during labor and delivery as a result of medical negligence.
 When this is the case, parents have the right to take legal action against the negligent party/parties.